 One critical element of the modern recruiting landscape is a solid, polished online presence.
 Ideally, this is something you should be working on far in advance of your first application via cultivating a positive, professional manner throughout all of your social media interactions.
-Past behaviors, comments, and attitudes can all come back to haunt candidates as recruiters scour their online profiles in an attempt to learn more about them.
+Past behaviors, comments, and attitudes can all haunt candidates as recruiters scour their online profiles to learn more about them.

-With that said, even if you haven’t taken the time to do so yet, it is never too late to start cleaning up one’s online presence.
-Make sure to clean up your common social media profiles and take time to create a fully filled out LinkedIn profile in order to facilitate your communication with other professionals in your field as well as potential workplace recruiters.
+Even if you haven’t taken the time to do so yet, it is never too late to start cleaning up one’s online presence.
+Make sure to clean up your typical social media profiles and take time to create a fully filled-out LinkedIn profile to facilitate your communication with other professionals in your field as well as potential workplace recruiters.

 It’s also crucial to prepare your resume ahead of time.
-While you may not have a plethora of past experiences to populate it with, a well thought out resume that properly represents your professional and academic experience, as well as any other relevant skills, is important.
+While you may not have a plethora of past experiences to populate it with, a well-thought-out resume that properly represents your professional and academic experience and any other relevant skills are important.

-When you go to apply, ensure that every application is uniquely crafted for the position you’re applying for.
+When you apply, ensure that every application is uniquely crafted for the position you’re applying for.

 Network, Network, Network

 Whether you’re an industry leader with a dozen years of experience or a fledgling college graduate, the power of networking cannot be underestimated.
-While readers of this article will likely still be in the early stages of their career, it is still absolutely worth the time to invest in networking with professionals within your industry.
+While readers of this article will likely still be in the early stages of their careers, it is still absolutely worth the time to invest in networking with professionals within your industry.
 Great avenues for networking include attending professional organization meetings for those in your field and reaching out to a potential mentor on social media.
-Whatever avenue you choose, finding ways to network is an excellent way to increase your chances of finding a job quickly.
+Whatever avenue you choose, finding ways to network is an excellent way to quickly increase your chances of finding a job.

 Use the Resources You Have Available

-College graduates typically have a host of various resources available to aid them in their search for employment.
-If your institution has a good alumni network, it can be beneficial to try to tap into it.
+College graduates typically have various resources available to aid them in their search for employment.
+If your institution has a good alumni network, it can be beneficial to tap into it.
 Another option is to take advantage of your school’s career center and meet with a career counselor to discuss ways to go about your job search.
-This can be helpful for refining your search, perfecting your resume, and helping to work through any other questions you might have.
+This can help refine your search, perfect your resume, and help to work through any other questions you might have.